Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Ferromagnetic Percolation in Interacting Flat Bands

-We will now see, by studying the model in Sec. \ref{sec:model} that a multi-orbital extension of the argument in Ref. [\onlinecite{Mielke1993a}] together with Hund's coupling can lead to a percolation representation that supports a ferromagnetic transition even when there is an overlap between more than two localized states.
-The argument then proceeds as follows.
+We will now see, by studying the model in Sec. \ref{sec:model}, that the presence of Hund's coupling can allow a percolation representation to be found for certain multiorbital systems even when there are overlaps between more than two localized states on one site.
+The argument proceeds as follows.
 First, we perform a particle-hole transformation to study a model with a lowest-energy flat band.
 Next, we write an arbitrary ground state as a superposition of $N_e$-particle states in the localized state basis.
-Then, we require the ground state to be a zero-energy eigenstate of the intra-orbital Hubbard interaction in the $p_x$ and $p_y$ orbitals as well as of the Hund's coupling.
+Then, we require the ground state to be a zero-energy eigenstate of the the Hund's coupling as well as the intraorbital Hubbard interaction in the $f$, $p_x$, and $p_y$ orbitals.
 This will show that when the particle-hole-transformed flat band is at most half filled, the ground state space is spanned by states with maximum-spin clusters.
 Finally, we invert the particle-hole transformation to show that when the highest-energy flat band of the original system is at least half filled, the ground state space is also spanned by states with maximum-spin clusters.